 A study published by the NIH and picked up by the press on May 13, 2020 reported that speech droplets generated by asymptomatic carriers of the coronavirus are increasingly considered a mode of disease transmission.
 The study found that loud speech can generate thousands of oral fluid droplets per second and that they can last in stagnant air for 8 to 14 minutes.
-The conclusion of the authors of the study was that these observations confirm a substantial probability that normal speaking causes airborne transmission in confined environments.30
+The conclusion of the authors of the study was that these observations confirm a substantial probability that normal speaking causes airborne transmission in confined environments.

 On November 10, 2020, in its posted article entitled Scientific Brief: Community Use of Cloth Masks to Control the Spread of SARS-CoV-2, the CDC released recommendations for mask use to not only reduce spread by those who are infected, but protection of the non-infected wearer.
 "CDC recommends community use of masks, specifically non-valved, multilayer cloth masks, to prevent transmission of SARS-CoV-2.
 Masks are primarily intended to reduce the emission of virusladen droplets ("source control"), which is especially relevant for asymptomatic or presymptomatic infected wearers who feel well and may be unaware of their infectiousness to others, and who are estimated to account for more than 50% of transmissions.
 Masks also help reduce inhalation of these droplets by the wearer ("filtration for personal protection").
-The community benefit of masking for SARS-CoV-2 control is due to the combination of these effects: individual prevention benefit increases with increasing numbers of people using masks consistently and correctly."
-The article continued: "A retrospective case-control study from Thailand documented that among more than 1,000 persons interviewed as part of contact tracing investigations, those who reported having always worn a mask during high-risk exposures experienced a greater than 70% reduced risk of acquiring infection compared with persons who did not wear masks under these circumstances."31 The CDC conclusions were "Experimental and epidemiological data support community masking to reduce the spread of SARS-CoV-2.
+The community benefit of masking for SARS-CoV-2 control is due to the combination of these effects; individual prevention benefit increases with increasing numbers of people using masks consistently and correctly."
+The article continued: "A retrospective case-control study from Thailand documented that among more than 1,000 persons interviewed as part of contact tracing investigations, those who reported having always worn a mask during high-risk exposures experienced a greater than 70% reduced risk of acquiring infection compared with persons who did not wear masks under these circumstances."32 The CDC conclusions were "Experimental and epidemiological data support community masking to reduce the spread of SARS-CoV-2.
 The prevention benefit of masking is derived from the combination of source control and personal protection for the mask wearer.
-The relationship between source control and personal protection is likely complementary and possibly synergistic, such that individual benefit increases with increasing community mask use."32
+The relationship between source control and personal protection is likely complementary and possibly synergistic, such that individual benefit increases with increasing community mask use."33 that, "if adherence is high, even small reductions in individual transmission with 'imperfect' masks and face coverings could lead to large effects on population spread."
+They continued to conclude, "we recommend that the public wear masks...in situations and settings where risk for transmission is high."34 Much of the evidence about masks came from mathematical modeling and highly controlled laboratory experiments.
+However, there is also growing evidence from observational studies.
+One study of healthcare workers showed that increased mask use led to decreased infections, and the other revealed that masks reduce infection risk.36